cesarebergossi/breast-cancer-detection/README.md

 This repository contains a deep learning pipeline for detecting and segmenting breast cancer from ultrasound images.
 It was developed as a group project for the **Machine Learning and Artificial Intelligence** course at Bocconi University.

-## Team Members

-- Cesare Bergossi
-- Riccardo Carollo
-- Emilija Milanovic
-- Elia Parolari
-- Giulia Pezzani
+**Authors**: Cesare Bergossi, Riccardo Carollo, Emilija Milanovic, Elia Parolari, Giulia Pezzani

 ## Project Overview